Review: MSR FreeLite 2 Ultralight Backpacking Tent

 Plan your next great backpacking trip on the Teton Crest Trail, Wonderland Trail, in Yosemite or other parks using my expert e-guides.

-The MSR FreeLite 2 vestibule and interior.
+The MSR FreeLite 2 ultralight backpacking tent.

 It goes up quickly and easily.
 The Y-shaped, hubbed, DAC NFL 8.7mm aluminum poles feature one center ridgeline that forks to two corners—an increasingly common pole shape in this tent class, which trims weight but also requires staking, spawning the term “semi-freestanding.”
 A second, short, eyebrow pole crosses the main ridge pole to elevate the ceiling above the doors, creating more headroom—another common design element in lightweight tents.
 Clips and grommets attach the interior tent body to the poles and the Freelite requires just six stakes.